Recap / The Five(ish) Doctors Reboot

 - Wacky Cravings: A very pregnant Georgia Tennant/Moffett is seen using a tremendous celery stalknote to scoop up an equally-large glob of ice cream (or worse, possibly frosting).

-- Weird Currency: Apparently the Doctor Who Experience exhibition in Cardiff accepts copies of John Barrowman CDs and DVDs as legal tender to let people in.
+- Weird Currency: Apparently the Doctor Who Experience exhibition in Cardiff accepts copies of John Barrowman CDs and DVDs as legal tender to let people in, although they're clearly not happy about it.